ArtS/arts.github.com/_posts/2014-10-29-learning-how-to-learn-better.md

 I however managed to notice a few things that affected my personal productivity and that fuzzy 'wellbeing' feeling in both good and bad ways.
-For example, focusing on a task for some period of time, even if it wan't terribly exciting at first, helped to get into 'the flow' and continuing further on was much easier than getting over that initial hump.
+For example, focusing on a task for some period of time, even if it wasn't terribly exciting at first, helped to get into 'the flow' and continuing further on was much easier than getting over that initial hump.
 A day of focused work made me feel much better both physically and mentally, compared to other days that were occupied by mindless and jumpy internets browsing.